leangjia/blender_docs/manual/animation/constraints/motion_tracking/follow_track.rst

 Follow Track Constraint
 ***********************

-By default the Follow Track constraint is making objects have the same position at a frame as the track has and the motion of this object happens on a single plane defined by the camera and the original position of the object.
+By default the Follow Track constraint is making objects have the same position at a frame as the track has.
+The motion of this object happens on a single plane defined by the camera and the original position of the object.

 Options